Log-concavity in one-dimensional Coulomb gases and related ensembles: Results in the discrete setting

-The difficulty in proving log-concavity of ordered elements in discrete ensembles is due to the fact that the definition of discrete convexity in higher dimensions is not clear.
-There are multiple definitions, which are not equivalent (See \cite{Murota-Shioura}).
-Also there is no convincing Pr\'ekopa-Leindler type inequality in many discrete settings (See \cite{KL18} and \cite{GRST21} for some discrete variants of Pr\'ekopa-Leindler).
-We use a recent Brunn-Minkowski type inequality on $\mathbb Z^n$, due to Halikias, Klartag and Slomka~\cite{HKS21}, to prove Theorem \ref{thm:gen weight} and Theorem \ref{thm:schurmeasures}.
-See \cite{KL18} and \cite{GRST21} for more on the discrete Brunn-Minkowski type inequality.
-A well known result, due to Johansson \cite{KJ00}, is that the limiting distribution of largest particle in Meixner ensemble with $q=\alpha/n^2$ converges to length of top row under Poissonized Plancherel measure.
-Theorem \ref{thm: Poisson Plancherel log-concave} is proved by generalizing the above fact (corresponds to $\beta=2$) to all $\beta>0$.
-However, in the continuous setting, similar results follow from soft arguments.
+A well known result, due to Johansson \cite{KJ00}, states that the limiting distribution of largest particle in Meixner ensemble with $q=\alpha/n^2$, converges to the length of the top row under Poissonized Plancherel measure.
+Theorem \ref{thm: Poisson Plancherel log-concave} is proved by generalizing this fact (that corresponds to $\beta=2$) to all $\beta>0$.
+This generalization is stated as Theorem~\ref{thm: Meixner limit to Plancherel} later.